-World Rally Championship (WRC) is known to be the most challenging motorsport championship in the world.
-This rallying series was established in 1973 and is organized by FIA on a yearly basis.
-This awesome sport is spread across 15 countries, accumulating more than 14 rallies with tracks ranging from rocky- mountains to snow-jammed thick forests.
+The World Rally Championship (WRC) is the first thing that comes to mind, when it comes to rally racing.
+It is known to be the most demanding motorsport championship in the world.
+Founded in 1973 and held annually by the FIA, this breathtaking sport is spread across 15 countries and gathers more than 14 rallies with tracks ranging from rocky- mountains to snow-covered dense forests.

-The 2018 FIA world rally championship is the latest addition to the series, recognized as the best international rally.
-There are 13 events, starting in January with Monte Carlo Rally and ending in November with Rally Australia.
-(If you interested more about Monte Carlo Rally, you could check link).
-This addition has a lot to offer as Citroen, Hyundai, and Toyota competing to defeat the current world champions, M-sports Ford.
+The 2018 FIA World Rally Championship is the latest addition to the series, which is recognized as the best international rally.
+There are 13 events, starting in January with the Rally of Monte Carlo and ending in November with the Rally of Australia.
+This addition has a lot to offer, as Citroen, Hyundai, and Toyota compete for victory against reigning world champion M-Sports Ford.

-This dynamic sports event is divided into three categories: FIA WRC 2 (four-wheeled drivers), FIA WRC 3 (two-wheeled drivers) and FIA Junior WRC where upcoming stars can showcase their talent.
-If you are coming driver and want to show your skills, then this is a great opportunity for you.
+This dynamic sporting event is divided into three categories: FIA WRC 2 (four-wheeler, FIA WRC 3 two-wheeler and FIA Junior WRC, where rising stars can show off their talents.
+If you arrive as a driver and want to show your skills, then this is a great opportunity.

-WRC racing is a 13-day event comprising of two championships: driver and manufacturer’s world championship.
-Each rally is divided into sections, mostly between 15 and 25 stages which are run on closed roads against the clock.
-The WRC car is driven by the main driver and a co-driver.
-The co-driver consistently checks the pace and explains what is coming next.
-The drivers compete for one at a time and fight to complete all stages in minimum time.
+WRC racing is a 13-day event consisting of two championships: Drivers and Manufacturers”World Championships.
+Each rally is divided into sections, usually between 15 and 25 stages, which are driven against the clock on closed roads.
+WRC cars are driven by the main driver and a co-driver.
+The co-driver rigorously controls the pace and explains what comes next.

-As rallies can go for some days, there are preset service parks which drivers can visit for 10, 30 or 45 minutes.
-The time limit is strictly followed.
-If there are any violations, i.e., you arrive or leave late, then penalties are imposed.
-Same goes for check-points.
-After each competitive day, WRC cars are placed away from the service park, only in the reach of driver and co-driver.
+Since rallies can last for several days, there are pre-set service parks that drivers can visit for 10, 30 or 45 minutes.
+Time restrictions are strictly adhered to.
+If there are violations, i.e. you arrive or leave too late, penalties will be imposed, as well as checkpoints.
+After each day of competition, the WRC cars will be placed away from the service park, only within reach of the drivers.

-Only they can perform work or repairs with on board tools.
-The team the completes all the stages in the shortest time wins the competition.
-The points awarded to top ten finishers are 25-18-15-12-10-8-6-4-2-1.
-Five bonus points are awarded to winners of the power stage.
-Only (2017 +)-specifications rally cars are authorized to enter the 2018 WRC.
-Private drivers have to submit their entries through manufacturers.
+Only they can carry out work or repair work with vehicle tools.
+The team that completes all stages in the shortest time wins the competition.
+The points for the top ten are 25-18-15-12-10-8-6-4-2-1.
+Five bonus points are awarded to winners of the Power Stage.
+Only rally cars with 2017 + specification are allowed to participate in the 2018 World Cup.
+Private drivers must submit their entries via the manufacturers.

-WRC rally cars cost around US$ 1 million as they are built around 1.6 liters four-cylinder tech and feature turbochargers, anti-lag systems, four-wheel-drive, sequential gearboxes, aerodynamic parts and other enhancements.
-Rally racing is a hobby and there usually no huge involved.
-Only some regular professionals get paid.
+WRC rally cars cost around a million US dollars, as they are equipped with 1.6-litre four-cylinder technology, turbochargers, anti-lag systems, all-wheel drive, sequential transmissions, aerodynamic parts and other improvements.
+Rally racing is a hobby in which it usually does not play a major role.